forumpay/magento-2-payment-gateway-plugin/README.md

 Insert **URL** in this field:
 `YOUR_WEBSHOP/rest/V1/forumpay/webhook`

-Where **YOUR_WEBSHOP** is the URL of your webshop, so it should look like this:
+Where **YOUR_WEBSHOP** is the URL of your webshop.
+An example of the complete webhook URL would be:
 `https://my.webshop.com/rest/V1/forumpay/webhook`

 ## Functionality

-Now Forumpay payment method must be available during order checkout.
+Now ForumPay payment method must be available during order checkout.

 User has to select **ForumPay** and then choose the cryptocurrency.